Mary Nase knows exactly what the biggest seller is at Mast General Store in downtown Greenville - even if it's not listed in her inventory.

 That's the philosophy for Mast General Stores' 10 outlets nationally but especially in Greenville.
 One of the chain's largest, it's a place to buy outdoor gear, casual clothing, shoes, old-fashioned candies and knickknacks - anything one might find in the days of general stores.

-Among the store's more than 12,000 different items are such brands as Lego, Playmobil, Breyer Collectible Horses and Calico Critters, along with books, action figures, games and puzzles, balls and even a baby section.
+Among the most popular is O.P.
+Taylor's, named (sort of) for the fictional sheriff's son on the long-running "Andy Griffith Show."
+A favorite of adults and kids alike, the cozy store is easy to find: look for two life-sized toy soldiers on either side of the front door.
+With more than 12,000 different items in stock, you'll find such brands as LEGO, Playmobil, Breyer Collectible Horses and Calico Critters, along with books, action figures, games and puzzles, balls and even a baby section.

 Mast General and O.P.
 Taylor's are two of the more iconic stores along Main Street but hardly alone.
-Others with strong followings include Carolina2California, Charleston Cooks, Horizon Records, and Llyn Strong fine art jewelry.
+Others with strong followings include Orvis, and Oil & Vinegar.

 Then there's Ayers Leather Shop, which in August 2015 moved from Main Street to a location a half-block away on W. North Street.
 Deb Ayers' shop is one of the oldest in downtown, dating to 1950, when it was run by her parents.
 She joined the business after college, and her son, Payton Ayers Agnew, is a third-generation manager.